AlexBHarley/deepstream.io-website/src/tutorials/core/storing-data/readme.md

 Finally, we've taken the lessons learned from fixed stack frameworks like [Meteor](https://www.meteor.com/) to heart.
 Deepstream is a fast and versatile realtime server - but it doesn't try to be anything more than that.

-We believe that web technology is moving away from the monolithic enterprise stacks of the past towards a vibrant ecosystem of highly specialised microservices - and our goal is to make deepstream thrive within this ecosystem by making it usable with as many programming languages, frontend frameworks, databases, caches, message-busses, loggers, identity management systems or deployment environments possible.
+We believe that web technology is moving away from the monolithic enterprise stacks of the past towards a vibrant ecosystem of highly specialized microservices - and our goal is to make deepstream thrive within this ecosystem by making it usable with as many programming languages, frontend frameworks, databases, caches, message-busses, loggers, identity management systems or deployment environments possible.

 ## Connecting to a cache or database
 deepstream uses different types of "connectors" - plugins that enable it to interface with other systems.